 The benefits of piggybacking

 When a friend or family member adds you as an authorized user, you may receive your own card and access to some card features, but you aren’t responsible for the payments.
-The burden of paying falls solely to the primary cardholder.
+The burden of paying falls solely on the primary cardholder.
 When the primary cardholder pays on time and maintains good credit, that helps an authorized user build their score as well.

 Who benefits the most from piggybacking?